 Launching the daemon for job execution¶

 Launch a daemon in order to execute the jobs.
 Please follow this documentation: Setting up the job queue daemon.

 Testing your installation¶

-Access the web folder using your favorite web browser and log in with admin/admin.
+Access the web folder using your favorite web browser and log in with the user you just created with the pim:user:create command .
 If you see the dashboard, congratulations, you have successfully installed Akeneo PIM!
 You can also access the dev environment using app_dev.php as index.

 If an error occurs, it means that something went wrong in one of the previous steps.
 Please check error outputs of all the steps.